DavidRamsdale/Terminal-Bias-Trainer/README.md

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](https://github.com/brasscapon/Terminal-Bias-Trainer/blob/master/LICENSE) file for details.

 You are permitted to modify, alter, create copies, and distribute this project freely.
-We would love to see it expanded by other developers to include a larger dataset of questions and ansers and improve on the application's functionality.
+We would love to see it expanded by other developers to include a larger dataset of questions and answers and improve on the application's functionality.

 ## Acknowledgments
 * Daniel Kahneman & Amon Tversky for their psychology research